 “It makes me so proud to see my fellow Fale Dojo graduates make an impact around the world,” Münchow expressed with excitement, having kept track of his cohorts.
-“Juicy Finau is making some serious waves in the U.S., Aaron Solow is seen on AEW every week, and Yuto Nakashima came back from his injury a few weeks ago and is showing his other Dojo brothers in New Japan what he learned at Fale Dojo.
+“Juicy Finau is making some serious waves in Major League Wrestling, Aaron Solo is seen on AEW every week, and Yuto Nakashima is showing his other Dojo brothers in New Japan what he learned at Fale Dojo.
 It’s just a matter of time before you’ll see more Fale Dojo graduates everywhere!”

 “Fale Dojo teaches you the art of pro-wrestling and how to be a real fighter,” said Münchow.
 “Before coming to the Dojo, I was already athletic, but I had zero fighting skills.
 We were taught the basics of boxing, kickboxing, grappling, and catch wrestling.
 The physical and mental training certainly changed my life.”